ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 <h3>How can we make this less painful?</h3>

-If you have a set of checks in place running regularly using for example <a href="https://dbachecks.io/">dbachecks.io</a>, you will see some red flag after you readjust (remove the login) from the list of "Valid Database Owner" and "Valid Job Owner" check.
+If you have a set of checks in place running regularly using for example [dbachecks.io](https://dbachecks.io/), you will see some red flag after you readjust (remove the login) from the list of "Valid Database Owner" and "Valid Job Owner" check.

-However here I will be focusing on how we can use [dbatools](https://dbatools.io) PowerShell module as in this case we are talking about one ad-hoc check. dbatools has a command called <a href="https://docs.dbatools.io/#Find-DbaUserObject">Find-DbaUserObject</a> which:
+However here I will be focusing on how we can use [dbatools](https://dbatools.io) PowerShell module as in this case we are talking about one ad-hoc check. dbatools has a command called [Find-DbaUserObject](https://docs.dbatools.io/#Find-DbaUserObject) which:

 <blockquote>Searches SQL Server to find user-owned objects (i.e. not dbo or sa) or for any object owned by a specific user specified by the Pattern parameter.</blockquote>